-If you’re flash with cash, then organic produce is preferred and will contain less toxins.
+If you’re flush with cash, then organic produce is preferred and will contain fewer toxins.
 If you’re like me and on a budget then just head for the local green-grocers or supermarket.
 What could be simpler?
 You’ll definitely spend less time shopping for produce and cover less mileage in the supermarket.

-You should opt for hard fruits that contain high water content like, apples, carrots, beetroot, celery and ginger.
+You should opt for hard fruits that contain high water content like, apples, carrots, beetroot, celery, and ginger.
 You won’t extract much juice from the likes of avocados or bananas.
-Best keeping those for those time when you are blending your fruits and veggies.
+Best keeping those for those times when you are blending your fruits and veggies.

 How Will You Feel on Juices Only?

 If you stick with your juice fast for a least three days you will begin to feel energized.
 Three days is an estimate.
 The detoxifying processes, which can make you feel quite horrible at times, will have to subside before you start to feel the benefits of your juice fast.

 Of course, the reactions to juice fast and the onset of the benefits are extremely varied.
 The more regularly you juice the less you will experience the negative effects of detox caused by your body purging itself of toxins through your skin, breath and bowel movements.

 It also depends on your starting point, ie. how healthy you are when you begin your fast.
 Always consult your doctor before your fast begins.

 I haven’t experienced anything on a juice fast that has made me want to end the fast.
 Hunger has never been a problem as long as I consume juice when the onset of hunger arrives.